 What is Shadow IT: A Comprehensive Guide for Businesses

-What has driven the widespread adoption of cloud SaaS applications?
-While organizations were hesitant to trust cloud platforms 5-7 years ago, that perception has largely changed.
+While organizations were hesitant to trust cloud platforms 8-10 years ago, that perception has largely changed.
 Most organizations have come to trust cloud environments and what they offer.
 Cloud service providers have matured, and the platforms have grown and expanded to include many robust applications.